Ph.D., University of California, Los Angeles

 He is the author of Isaac Albéniz: A Guide to Research (Garland, 1998) and Isaac Albéniz: Portrait of a Romantic (Oxford, 1999; paperback, 2002), also available in Spanish translation (Turner, 2002).
 His book Enrique Granados: Poet of the Piano (Oxford, 2006; paperback 2011) won the 2006 Robert M. Stevenson Award in Iberian musicology from the American Musicological Society and has just appeared in Spanish as well (Boileau, 2016).
 He was the contributing editor of From Tejano to Tango: Latin American Popular Music (Routledge, 2002) and contributing co-editor (with Luisa Morales) of Antes de Iberia: de Masarnau a Albéniz (Asociación Cultural LEAL, 2009).
 In 2009, he edited a special issue of The Musical Quarterly devoted to Latin America.

 He has published articles and chapters on topics as diverse as the lute and vihuela intabulations of Josquin’s Mille Regretz; Isaac Albéniz’s opera Merlin; the Hollywood musicals of Carmen Miranda; the choral, stage, and piano works of Enrique Granados; the guitar music of Fernando Sor, Francisco Tárrega, and Federico Moreno Torroba; choral music in nineteenth-century Ibero-America; music during the Franco dictatorship; and contemporary music in Latin America.
 He was the 1992 recipient of the Ralph Vaughan Williams Research Fellowship in England, and his essay on the opera Riders to the Sea appeared in Vaughan Williams Essays, edited by Byron Adams and Robin Wells (Ashgate, 2003); he also contributed an essay on music and politics to Música y cultura en la Edad de Plata, 1915-1939, edited by María Nagore, Leticia Sánchez de Andrés, and Elena Torres (Instituto Complutense de Ciencias Musicales, 2009), as well as a chapter on the Philippines and Ibero-America to Nineteenth-Century Choral Music, edited by Donna Di Grazia (Routledge, 2012).
-He has provided reviews to American Music, Journal of Musicological Research, Nineteenth-Century Music Review, Music & Letters, Hispanic Review, Revista de Musicología, Art Music Review, and Notes of the Music Library Association; he also served as a contributing editor to the Handbook of Latin American Studies.
+He has provided reviews to American Music, Journal of Musicological Research, Nineteenth-Century Music Review, Latin American Music Review, Music & Letters, Hispanic Review, Revista de Musicología, Art Music Review, and Notes of the Music Library Association; he also served as a contributing editor to the Handbook of Latin American Studies.
 In addition, he has written CD liner notes for Hyperion, Naxos, DGG, BIS, Tritó, EMEC, MDG, SOMM Classic, and Decca.
 He has read papers at numerous conferences in Europe, Australia, and throughout the U.S., and he was a member of the program committee for the 2015 Bard Festival, devoted to Carlos Chávez.

 Prof. Clark teaches a wide variety of courses, including Introduction to Western Classical Music (MUS 2), Latin American Folk and Popular Styles (MUS 15), Latin American Classical Heritage (MUS 16), Music of Spain (MUS 18), History of Western Music (MUS 112A-C), Representations of Spain in Music and Dance, 1700-Present (MUS/DNC 155E, with Prof. Linda Tomko, Dance), Bibliography and Research Methods (MUS 200), Proseminar in Musicology (MUS 206), as well as graduate seminars (MUS 262-63) on Flamenco and Spanish Nationalism; the Tango and Piazzolla; and Music Theory from Antiquity to the Renaissance.

 As a guitarist, he has devoted many years to the study of flamenco, in both the U.S. (with Michael Hauser and René Heredia) and Spain (with Ricardo Modrego), and he performed frequently as guitar accompanist and soloist with the flamenco dance troupe Olé in Kansas City.
 He developed the educational video Flamenco: Art and Soul in collaboration with Eugene Enrico and his Early Music Television production company at the University of Oklahoma, serving as author and narrator of the DVD, which was filmed on location in Sevilla in 2005 (available at earlymusic.ou.edu).
-He has also assisted in the production of and been interviewed for documentaries on Granados (2008), Torroba (2012), Falla (2012), and Sor (2015) by Halpern Productions in New York (available at Amazon.com and Vimeo.com).
+He has also assisted in the production of and been interviewed for documentaries on Granados (2008), Torroba (2012), Falla (2012), Sor (2015), and Mompou (forthcoming) by Halpern Productions in New York (available at Amazon.com and Vimeo.com).
 He was also interviewed for López-Li documentary films on Albéniz (2009) and Granados (2016).